elixir-europe/rdmkit/pages/your_domain/bioimaging_data.md

 - When purchasing a microscope, consider carefully how the resulting files will be processed.
 If open source tools will be used, proprietary file formats may require a time-consuming conversion.
 Discuss with your vendor if an open format is available.
 - If data from multiple vendors is to be combined, similar a conversion may be necessary to make the data comparable.
 - Imaging data brings special considerations due to the large, often continuous nature of the data.
 Single terabyte-scale files are not uncommon.
 Sharing these can require special infrastructure, like a data management server (described below) or a cloud-native format (described below).
 One goal of such infrastructure is to enable the selective (i.e. interactive) zooming of your image data *without* the need to download the entire volume, thereby reducing your internet bandwidth and costs.
 - Importantly, most acquisition systems produce proprietary file formats.
 Understanding how well they are supported by the imaging community could be a key factor of a successful study.
-Will it be possible to analyse or view the image using open-source software, will it be possible to deposit the images to public repositories when published?
+Will it be possible to analyse or view the image using open-source software?
+Will it be possible to deposit the images to public repositories when published?
 The choice of proprietary file formats could prevent from using any other tools that are not related to the acquisition systems.

 ### Solutions